IBM-Bluemix-Docs/ComposeForRabbitMQ/connecting-external.md

       Connection conn = factory.newConnection();
 ```

 This is just an example, so the code is doing everything in the main method.
 It begins with getting a ConnectionFactory for RabbitMQ connections.
-The URI for the deployment is then sent the factory so that it makes connections that connect to RabbitMQ; note the amqps:// in the URI.
+The URI for the deployment is then sent the factory so that it makes connections that connect to RabbitMQ.
+Note the `amqps://` in the URI.

 The code can then ask the factory for a new connection.
 Using that connection, the program can now publish a simple message to an exchange.
 First, it makes a channel for this publication: